Master of Museum and Heritage Studies

 - Museum Education and Heritage Interpretation

-New for 2017- Master of Arts Administration/Master of Museum and Heritage Studies
+Related Program: Master of Arts - Arts Administration/Master of Museum and Heritage Studies

 The Master of Museum and Heritage Studies at ANU provides the unique opportunity to articulate with the Indiana University to complete a double degree with the Master of Arts – Arts Administration.